Student Finance on a year abroad

 Worried about the costs of doing a year abroad?
 There's plenty of money up for grabs, and here's how you find it...

-Doing a year abroad as part of your degree is an amazing experience, but many students worry that it'll be too expensive.
-The reality, however, couldn't be more different – a recent study by HSBC found that doing a year abroad can save you as much as £13,404 (keep reading to find out how)!
+Doing a year abroad as part of your degree is an amazing experience, but many students worry it'll be too expensive.

 If you fancy exploring a new country, immersing yourself in another culture and gaining some invaluable skills that will impress employers after you graduate, here's all the finance stuff you need to know to turn your year abroad dreams into a reality.

 - What Student Finance can you get on a year abroad?

 - Study abroad support for Northern Irish students

 - Study abroad support for Scottish students

 - Study abroad support for Welsh students